RickITKock/shoe-webstore-backend/README.md

-# Show Webstore Backend Powered by Express
+# Shoe Webstore Backend Powered by Express

 ## A fully functional project written in TypeScript showing how to create a proper REST API